SennaLabs/tech-standard/Developer/development/testing/ui-testing.md

 # UI Testing

-## What is UI Testing?

 UI testing is a type of software testing that focuses on the user interface (UI) of an application.
 It involves testing the application's graphical user interface to ensure that it meets the specified requirements and works as expected.

-## Importance of UI Testing

-UI testing is used to verify the functionality of an application and ensure that the display is correct.
-It also helps to identify and fix any issues or bugs in the system, ensuring that it performs efficiently and accurately before delivering it to customers or actual users.

-## UI Testing Approaches

-UI tests can be conducted manually or automatically.
-Testers can make a choice between either technique or implementing both, depending on the nature of the application as well as the team itself.

-### Manual Testing

-Manual testing is a UI testing approach where testers manually execute test cases without the use of any automation tools.
-This approach is time-consuming and prone to human errors, but it is useful for testing small applications or features.

-### Automated Testing

-Automated testing is a UI testing approach where testers use automation tools to execute test cases.
-This approach is faster and more reliable than manual testing, but it requires more effort to set up and maintain the automation framework.

-## Benefits of UI Testing

-The benefits of UI testing include improved user experience, increased customer satisfaction and reduced development costs.

 ## The Scope of UI Testing